Master of Science in Nursing (MSN)

 This course is the second in the set of two culminating administrative curricular experiences.
 It expands on previous didactic and clinical coursework, through didactic work in management areas such as quality management, patient care outcomes, and measurement of health care outcomes.
 Emphasis is placed on long-term and strategic planning, incorporating personnel management tactics such as performance evaluation, and collective bargaining.
 The student will continue to assimilate knowledge inclusive of the five pillars of caring, communication, critical thinking, professionalism, and holism into the administrative experience.

-Credits : 4
+Quarter Credits : 4

 View Full Course

-The capstone project is a synthesis and application of advanced nursing knowledge, scholarship, and research to initiate change and to improve practice.
-The student’s inquiry is focused in the area of their advanced nursing knowledge and on evidenced-based nursing practice issues to develop solutions using available evidence.
-The student develops a scholarly capstone that will either demonstrate an application of evidence to practice for a substantive change or of a quality improvement initiative to advance the practice of nursing.
+The capstone project is a synthesis and application of advanced nursing knowledge, scholarship, and research in the area of specialization.
+The student’s inquiry is focused in the area of the specialty concentration and will focus on a substantive nursing practice issues developing solutions based on the available evidence.
+The student will develop a scholarly project that will either demonstrate an application of evidence to practice for a substantive change or quality improvement, which can include generation of new nursing knowledge.
 Emphasis is placed on application of evidence-based research methodology, scholarly writing, and critical thinking.
-The scholarly capstone is presented in both written and oral forms.
+These scholarly projects are presented in both written and oral form.
 A minimum grade of B is required to pass this course.

-Credits : 4
+Quarter Credits : 4

 View Full Course

-Sub-Total Credits
+Sub-Total Quarter Credits

 Total Credits